JeffA233/rlgym-sim-rs/README.md

 Initial release of Rust RLGym for sim.
 More documentation soon.

 # Differences between RLGym and rlgym-sim-rs
-Observation functions must be provided as a Vec (`Vec<Box<dyn ObsBuilder + Send>>`) where the lengh must be equal to the number of agents that will be in the match.
+Observation functions must be provided as a Vec (`Vec<Box<dyn ObsBuilder>>`) where the lengh must be equal to the number of agents that will be in the match.
 The current functionality is that observation builders are per-agent and hence independent of each other.

 Terminal conditions must return only a singular boolean when called.